kschuetz/collection-views/README.md

 # What is it?

 **collection-views** is a small Java library that facilitates creating protected views over collections and arrays with as little overhead as possible.
-It provides the interfaces `Vector<A>`, `Set<A>`, `NonEmptyVector<A>`, and `NonEmptySet<A>`, and default implementations for each of these.
+It provides the interfaces `Vector<A>` and `Set<A>`, and some variations of these that provide additional guarantees.

 It is intended to be used in conjunction with [lambda](https://palatable.github.io/lambda/).

 # Why?

+Sometimes you might want all of the following:

-To provide controlled access to the essential operations of a collection (and no more) without the need for defensive copying.
+- To provide (or require) read-access to the essential operations of a collection (e.g., 'get by index' for arrays or lists, or 'contains' for sets), _and nothing more_.
+- Protection from mutation to the collection without making defensive copies
+- To retain the performance and locality of reference characteristics of the collection you are employing

+The goal of **collection-views** is to provide this functionality with as little overhead as possible.

 # What is it not?

 **collection-views** is not a persistent data structures library.
 Collections are wrapped as is;  no methods are provided for updating or adding to collections.

+It differs from [Guava Immutable Collections](https://github.com/google/guava/wiki/ImmutableCollectionsExplained) in that it acts as a shield over existing collections rather than being collections themselves.

 # Types of collection views